District of Columbia Route 295

-District of Columbia Route 295 (DC 295), also known as the Anacostia Freeway as well as the Kenilworth Avenue Freeway north of East Capitol Street, is a freeway in the District of Columbia, United States, and currently the only numbered route in the District that is not an Interstate Highway or U.S. Highway.
+District of Columbia Route 295 (DC 295) is a freeway in Washington, D.C.
+Composed of two segments, the Anacostia Freeway and the Kenilworth Avenue Freeway, it is the only numbered District of Columbia Route.
 The south end is at an interchange with I-295, I-695, and the southern end of the 11th Street Bridges.
 Its north end is at the border with Maryland where it becomes MD 201, connecting to the Baltimore–Washington Parkway and US 50.